nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 3.3 Hospital Information Directory

-If you encounter an emergency or serious medical issue that your clinic can't handle, our software provides you with a list of public hospitals and their contact details, including hospitals' name and emergency hotlines.
-This makes it easy for you to quickly locate and contact nearby hospitals for further medical attention.
+If you encounter any emergencies or serious medical issues that your clinic can't handle, our software provides you with the contact information of a list of public hospitals.
+This allows you to quickly locate and contact nearby hospitals for further medical attention.

 <div markdown="block" class="alert alert-success">:information_source: Please note that you are not allowed to edit or
 change the hospital list in CareFlow.
 However, if you believe that a hospital is missing from our directory, please